Agungws/Agungws/README.md

 ## Features

-A few of the things you can do with "Name Apps":
+A few of the things you can do with "Safecosy":

-* Example 1
-* Example 2
+* Monitoring health condition
+* Monitoring travel history
+* Access Certified Infrastructure

 <p align="center">
   <img src = "" width=700>